 October 2019: Keel laying

 January 2020: Nominee for the Offshore Renewables Award

 February 2021: Launching at the CMHI yard

-October 2021: The newbuild was originally ordered by OHT (Offshore Heavy Transport).
-OHT has combined with Subsea 7’s renewables business unit to become Seaway 7 effective from 1st October 2021.
+October 2021: The new build was originally ordered by OHT (Offshore Heavy Transport).
+OHT has merged with Subsea 7’s renewables business unit to become Seaway 7 effective from 1st October 2021.

-Alfa Lift will transport and install all monopile foundations and transition pieces for each of the two 1.2GW phases of the project between 2022 and 2024.
-The Dogger Bank Wind Farm is being developed by SSE Renewables and Equinor, with first power expected in 2023.
+'Seaway Alfa Lift' will transport and install all monopile foundations and transition pieces for each of the two 1.2GW phases of the project between 2022 and 2024.
+The Dogger Bank Wind Farm is being developed by SSE Renewables and Equinor, with the first power expected in 2023.

 Please contact us for more information